kelvianlab/print-spooler-cleaner/README.md

 # Print Spooler Cleaner

-A one-button Windows tool that clears a jammed print queue: it stops the Print Spooler service, deletes stuck print jobs, and restarts the service — so you can print again without digging through Services or `services.msc`.
+A one-button Windows tool that clears a jammed print queue: it stops the Print Spooler service, deletes stuck print jobs, and restarts the service, so you can print again without digging through Services or `services.msc`.

 ## What it does